Mortgage rates rise above 4% for the first time since 2019 - KESQ

 Mortgage rates climbed past 4% for the first time since May 2019.
 The 30-year fixed-rate mortgage averaged 4.16% in the week ending March 17, up from 3.85% the week before, according to Freddie Mac.

 Mortgage rates are not directly tied to the federal funds rate.
-Rather, they track the yield on 10-year Treasury bonds, which are influenced by many things including investors’ reactions to the Fed’s move and inflation.
+Rather, they track the yield on 10-year Treasury bonds, which are influenced by factors including investors’ reactions to the Fed’s moves and inflation.

 “Inflation is unlikely to slow down any time soon,” said George Ratiu, Realtor.com’s manager of economic research.
 “Investors are reacting to the deepening war in Ukraine and expecting renewed supply chain disruptions to add additional pressures on consumer prices.”